Tight Bounds on the Smallest Eigenvalue of the Neural Tangent Kernel for Deep ReLU Networks: Abstract

 \section{Abstract}

 A recent line of work has analyzed the theoretical properties of deep neural networks via the Neural Tangent Kernel (NTK).
-In particular, the smallest eigenvalue of the NTK has been related to memorization capacity, convergence of gradient descent algorithms and generalization of deep nets.
-However, existing results either provide bounds in the two-layer setting or assume that the spectrum of the NTK is bounded away from 0 for multi-layer networks.
-In this paper, we provide tight bounds on the smallest eigenvalue of NTK matrices for deep ReLU networks, both in the limiting case of infinite widths and for finite widths.
-In the finite-width setting, the network architectures we consider are quite general: we require the existence of a wide layer with roughly order of $N$ neurons, $N$ being the number of data samples; and the scaling of the remaining widths is arbitrary (up to logarithmic factors).
-To obtain our results, we analyze various quantities of independent interest: we give lower bounds on the smallest singular value of feature matrices, and upper bounds on the Lipschitz constant of input-output feature maps.
+In particular, the smallest eigenvalue of the NTK has been related to the memorization capacity, the global convergence of gradient descent algorithms and the generalization of deep nets.
+However, existing results either provide bounds in the two-layer setting or assume that the spectrum of the NTK matrices is bounded away from 0 for multi-layer networks.
+In this paper, we provide tight bounds on the smallest eigenvalue of NTK matrices for deep ReLU nets, both in the limiting case of infinite widths and for finite widths.
+In the finite-width setting, the network architectures we consider are fairly general: we require the existence of a wide layer with roughly order of $N$ neurons, $N$ being the number of data samples; and the scaling of the remaining layer widths is arbitrary (up to logarithmic factors).
+To obtain our results, we analyze various quantities of independent interest: we give lower bounds on the smallest singular value of hidden feature matrices, and upper bounds on the Lipschitz constant of input-output feature maps.